simoncrowe/opentofu-aws-s3-static-site-cloudfront-acm/README.md

 using AWS s3, cloudfront.

 This module uses s3's website feature.
 This means that public access to the bucket needs to be permitted.
-In the intests of security, access to the bucket is restrited to clients that send the correct `referer` header.
-The CloudFront distibution is configured to include this header when making requests to the s3 website origin.
+In the interests of security, access to the bucket is restricted to clients that send the correct `referer` header.
+The CloudFront distribution is configured to include this header when making requests to the s3 website origin.

 Unlike many examples, this does not create a bucket and distribution for a `www` subdomain as well as the main domain.
 This is because the `www.` convention isn't as widespread as it once was.
-The additional complexity and cost isn't justified.
+The additional complexity and cost aren't justified.

 ## Example